 1. (a) Peace officers must meet all applicable requirements for certification under:

 (1) Sections 3311, 3311.4, 3311.5, and 3311.7 of Title 70 of the Oklahoma Statutes; and

 (2) applicable rules of the Council on Law Enforcement Education and Training (CLEET).

-(b) Peace officers must be certified by CLEET under OAC 390:10 to be authorized to carry and use firearms.
+(b) Peace officers must be certified by CLEET, per Oklahoma Administrative Code 390:10, to be authorized to carry and use firearms.

-(c) Peace officers of Oklahoma Child Support Services (OCSS) must meet applicable continuing law enforcement education requirements under OAC 390:25.
+(c) Peace officers must meet applicable continuing law enforcement education requirements, per OAC 390:25.

-(d) Peace officers, while armed, must have their credentials in their possession.
+(d) Peace officers, while armed, must have credentials in their possession.

-(e) Firearms may be carried by authorized peace officers only when authorized to do so by the OCSS director.
+(e) Firearms may be carried by authorized peace officers only when authorized to do so by the Child Support Services (CSS) director.